 One might think, take a page from Jaymi’s playbook!
 Divide and conquer!!
 Check things off your list, girl!
 And I admit, that sounds good.
 But somewhere along the line we got into the habit of just being together all weekend.
 Even if that means five of us strolling through Costco trying not to lose each other.
 And for me, after five days of braving the day to day parenting alone, I want to attach to Chad like a barnacle and have him there to help deal with any tantrums, freakouts, blowouts, accidents, or injuries.

-So most Saturdays, after our family breakfast, we drive through the car wash (another family favorite) and then head to Costco.
-We’ve gotten it down to a bit of a science, so here’s what works for us – including a couple tips I KNOW you’ll love!!
+So most Saturdays, after our family breakfast, we drive through the car wash (another family favorite) and then head to Costco with two kids (or more) in tow.
+We’ve gotten it down to a bit of a science, so here’s what works for us – including a couple tips for shopping at Costco with kids that I KNOW you’ll love!!

 Don’t be shy about the samples.

 I used to be so embarrassed to hover by the samples and get enough for Chad and the kids.
 No longer.
 I proudly announce that I’m with an entourage and take however many samples I need to survive until we get to the next aisle.
 Maybe even one for the road.
 It’s easier than having my kids throw a fit in the middle of the store.

 And guess what?
 No one cares!
 Except maybe the other people hovering waiting for free food, but guess what?
 I waited my turn patiently (I’ll turn into the sample police when it comes to waiting your turn) and they can wait for theirs.
 There will be more.
 Grab your stash and carry on.

 Set limits about toys/books/craft supplies early.

 My kids go ape for the books and toys at Costco.
 And they often have giant bins of some sort of crafts for sale.
 Unless you want eighty thousand puff balls and 40 baggies of glitter all over your house, set limits before you even get out of the car.